 The right of access

-You have the right to obtain access to the information Marards has about you if it is processed by Marards.
-This is so that you are aware and can check that Marards is using your information in accordance with data protection law.
+You have the right to obtain access to the information Mazards has about you if it is processed by Mazards.
+This is so that you are aware and can check that Mazards is using your information in accordance with data protection law.

 The right to rectification